imthefounder/dao-governance-platform/README.md

 This repository consists of the following smart contracts:

-- `AmbassadorNft`
+- `UglyUnicornsGovernance`
-  - The smart contract for the NFT that represents the membership of the community.
+  - The smart contract wrapper for the existing Ugly Unicorns NFT collection at 0xA548fa1D539cab8D78163CB064F7b22E6eF34b2F.
-  - This smart contract is independent from the other smart contracts.
+  - Enables Ugly Unicorns NFT holders to participate in DAO governance with voting power.
+  - Provides wrapping/unwrapping functionality to preserve original NFT ownership.
+- `MinchynGovernanceWrapper`
-  - The contract is based on the ERC1155 contract of the OpenZeppelin.
+  - The smart contract wrapper for the existing Minchyn token (MCHN) at 0x91738EE7A9b54eb810198cefF5549ca5982F47B3.
+  - Enables Minchyn token holders to participate in DAO governance by wrapping their tokens.
+  - Provides utility token functionality for exchange with governance tokens.
+  - Enables Ugly Unicorns NFT holders to participate in DAO governance with voting power.
+  - Provides wrapping/unwrapping functionality to preserve original NFT ownership.
 - `ERC20UpgradeableTokenV1`
-  - The smart contract for the ERC20 token that is used to represent the utility token of the community.
+  - The legacy smart contract for ERC20 tokens (maintained for backward compatibility).
-  - Its use case is to be exchanged for the governance token of the community.
-  - Other use cases are possible and it is remained to be defined by the community.
+  - Replaced by MinchynGovernanceWrapper for new implementations.
   - The contract is based on the ERC20Upgradeable contract of the OpenZeppelin.
 - `GovToken`
-  - The smart contract functioning as the governance token of the community.
+  - The smart contract functioning as the governance token of the community (Ugly Unicorns DAO Token - UUDT).
   - The token is used to represent the voting power of the holder which is not transferable.
   - The contract is based on the ERC20Votes contract of the OpenZeppelin.
-- `VotingPowerExchange`
+- `VotingPowerExchangeV2`
-  - The smart contract for the voting power exchange of the community.
+  - The enhanced smart contract for voting power exchange supporting both Minchyn tokens and Ugly Unicorns NFTs.
-  - The contract is used to get the governance token by burning the utility token the user holds.
-  - This contract is created from scratch.
+  - Allows users to exchange Minchyn (MCHN) tokens for governance tokens with quadratic voting power scaling.
+  - Enables Ugly Unicorns NFT holders to gain voting power by participating in governance.
+  - Replaces the original VotingPowerExchange contract with enhanced multi-token support.
 - `DaoGovernor`
   - The smart contract for the DAO governance of the community.
   - The contract is used to manage the proposal of the community in a more decentralized manner.